papivot/pace-docs/PKS Workload Deployment using Helm.md

 prometheus-server-5d5f6db7cc-mkpwg               0/2     Pending   0          2m36s
 ```

-Notice that it may happen that
+Notice that it may happen that some of the pods are in a pending state.
+To troubleshoot
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTU3NDA1NjQsNzYxMTM2NDMyLC0xOD
+eyJoaXN0b3J5IjpbMjEwNzMwNjk5Myw3NjExMzY0MzIsLTE4OD
-gzODE0NjgzLDkzMDgwNjAxNV19
+M4MTQ2ODMsOTMwODA2MDE1XX0=
 -->